TheDigitalCatOnline/blog_source/pelican/content/concurrent-programming-4.markdown

 int semop(int semid, struct sembuf *sops, unsigned nsops);
 ```

-where `semid` is the set identifier, `sops` an array of operations and `nsops` the length of this latter.
+where `semid` is the set identifier, `sops` an array of operations and `nsops` the length of the latter.
 Each operation is declared through a `struct sembuf`

 ``` c
 struct sembuf {